fluxnet-open-source/website/tutorials/git/index.md

 ## What is Version Control?

 Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
-It allows multiple people to collaborate on a project, keeps track of every modification to the code, and can help revert to a previous version if necessary, but even if you are working alone, it can make things so much easier.
+It allows multiple people to collaborate on a project, keeps track of every modification to the code, and can help revert to a previous version if necessary.
+Even if you are working alone, it can make things so much easier.

 ## Table of Contents